 Anna Devin’s recordings include Arminio and Faramondo for Accent from the International Händel Festspiele Gottingen; Mozart in London, Il re Pastore and Mitridate, Re di Ponto with Classical Opera for Signum Classics; and ‘Arias for Benucci’ with Arcangelo for Hyperion.
 She was also an Associate Artist with Classical Opera, with whom she records and performs regularly.

 In addition to her work on stage, Ms Devin is proud to be an Ambassador for the British Dyslexia Association.
 She has also been open with the public through the media and events about growing up with dyslexia, saying: “Being different is not a bad thing.
 Not fitting in with the crowd is a blessing as we all have our own journey and being forced to find your own path brings originality.”
 She is passionate about nurturing new talent and gives masterclasses at the Royal Irish Academy of Music, Dublin, as well as coaching at the Royal Academy Opera Course, London.

-When not on stage, Ms Devin is a keen long-distance runner and yogi, she enjoys relaxing with her husband and Norwegian Forest Cat in their Bedfordshire, UK home.
+When not on stage, Ms Devin is a keen runner and enjoys keeping fit and relaxing with her husband, young daughter and Norwegian Forest Cat in their Bedfordshire, UK home.